makersacademy/rps-challenge/README.md

 - At this point I referred to https://github.com/makersacademy/course/blob/main/pills/ruby_web_project_setup_list.md to correct my setup (see errors below).
 - I got the first feature test to pass ('Hello World'), ran rubocop then committed.
+- Then I took a 10 min break.